pre-srfi/make-float/README.md

 ### Make reals

+In the following procedures, the `precision` argument says what floating-point precision to use for the number being built.
+The value is a one-letter symbol.
+The symbol `e` means to use the underlying Scheme implementation's default precision (which may be cofigurable in a non-standard way).
+The symbols `s`, `f`, `d`, `l` mean a short, single, double, and long float, respectively.
+These precisions are explained in R7RS section 6.2.5. (_Syntax of numerical constants_).

-`(inexact-real-from-strings int frac exp) -> real`
+`(inexact-real-from-strings precision int frac exp) -> real`

-Passed three strings with the base-10 digits of the integer part, fractional part, and the exponent, respectively.
+Passed the precision followed by three strings with the base-10 digits of the integer part, fractional part, and the exponent, respectively.
 Returns a real number built from those using the same method as the Scheme implementation's version of `string->number` does.

 All strings must contain only digits with no whitespace or other characters.
 The `int` and `exp` strings are allowed to start with a `+` or `-` character indicating the sign of the integer part and the exponent, respectively.
 No sign is the same as a `+` sign.

-`(inexact-real-from-integers int frac frac-length exp) -> real`
+`(inexact-real-from-integers precision int frac frac-length exp) -> real`

-Passed four integers.
+Passed the precision followed by four integers.
 Returns a real number built from those using the same method as the Scheme implementation's version of `string->number` does.

 * `int` is the integer part and can be negative.